-Vinyasa Krama encompasses the broadest definition of yoga - union (yukti in Sanskrit) and mental peace (samadhana) - by integrating mind with breath, causing the former to become part of the whole process and thereby creating an elevated level of mental peace.
+Vinyasa Krama encompasses the broadest definition of yoga, that of union (yukti in Sanskrit) and mental peace (samadhana) by integrating mind and body through breath.

 Vinyasa Krama highlights:

-• Emphasis on stability and comfort in any asana (pose)
+• Emphasis on stability and comfort in a pose (asana)

 • Slow, soft and smooth ujjayi breathing